hackerzhuli/unity_code_mcp/README.md

 - **⚡ Performance-Focused**: Minimal token usage with essential operations
 - **🧪 Test-Driven**: Comprehensive test execution and reporting capabilities
 - **📦 Self-Contained**: Single binary with no runtime dependencies (no Node.js, Python, or .NET required)
-- **🚀 High Performance**: Built in Rust for speed and minimal resource usage

 ## 🛠️ MCP Server Tools